nationalarchives/dr2-ingest/scala/lambdas/ingest-find-existing-asset/README.md

-# DR2 Check Preservica For Existing Information Object
+# DR2 Ingest - Find Existing Asset

-A Lambda triggered by our dr2-ingest Step Function that:
+A Lambda triggered by our `dr2-ingest` Step Function that:

-1. Takes an Asset ID as an input
+1. Takes an asset `id` and `batchId` as an input.
+1. Fetches the asset item from DynamoDB.
-2. Queries Dynamo for the row belong to the ID
+3. Queries the Preservation System using the asset's `name`
-3. Gets the Asset name from row
-4. Queries Preservica in order to check if an Information Object with the same SourceID already exists
-5. If Information Object Exists:
-   * Send an update to the Dynamo row to add a 'skipIngest' attribute
+4. If Information Object is returned, updates the Dynamo item to add a 'skipIngest' attribute
-6. Returns a `StateOutput` with a key of `assetExists` that has a Boolean value
+5. Returns a JSON object with a key of `assetExists` that has a Boolean value

 ## Lambda input
-The lambda takes the following input:
+The Lambda takes the following input:

 ```json
 {